Introduction to Systematic Reviews and Meta-analysis

 - Systematic reviews and meta-analysis of observational studies.

-- Certainty in the evidence in a systematic review.
+- Assessing certainty of the evidence in a systematic review.

 - Critical appraisal of a systematic review.